flatland-association/flatland-book/getting-started/env.md

 - **`MOVE_LEFT`**: This action is only valid at cells where the agent can change direction towards the left.
 If chosen, the left transition and a rotation of the agent orientation to the left is executed.
 If the agent is stopped, this action will cause it to start moving in any cell where forward or left is allowed!
 - **`MOVE_FORWARD`**: The agent will move forward.
 This action will start the agent when stopped.
-At switches, this will chose the forward direction.
+At switches, this will choose the forward direction.
 - **`MOVE_RIGHT`**: The same as deviate left but for right turns.
 - **`STOP_MOVING`**: This action causes the agent to stop.